mauricioquinta/sps-portfolio/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains the projects Mauricio's portfolio and sps projects from local cmp

 To get started: